 How Much Does it Cost to attend a Psychologist?

-This practice opened in Innisfail in 2009 and fees have not changed in this time.
+This practice opened in Innisfail in 2009 and fees have only been adjusted once (in 2023).

 How long do sessions go for?